handy-pandas/bangazon_orientation_api/PULL_REQUEST_TEMPLATE.md

 ## Description
+1. Name of Branch
-1. Tickets related to PR (with links):
+2. Tickets related to PR (with links):
-2. Feature/Fix Description:
+3. Feature/Fix Description:
-3. What architectual changes made:
+4. What architectual changes made:
-4. Any dependency changes:
+5. Any dependency changes:

 ## Testing
 1. New Unit Tests?